eAdded/FireJS/README.md

 In the given examples we are rendering page **[author]/[article].js** for path **/aniket/rust**.

 **Points to keep in mind**
 1. If you are rendering in a remote location, like in a s3 function.
 You need to have [babel dir and plugins dir] in the vicinity.
 Babel Dir is nothing but a folder in the **out** dir.
+No other dir like the **src** dir is required.

 2. Make sure the path that you pass exists. i.e the path shall either provided by a plugin, or the path must be a [default path](#default-path).